'There's nothing left': Deep South tornadoes kill 26

 The damage in Rolling Fork was so widespread that several storm chasers — who follow severe weather and often put up livestreams showing dramatic funnel clouds — pleaded for search and rescue help.
 Others abandoned the chase to drive injured people to the hospital.

-But it didn't help that the community hospital on the west side of town was damaged, forcing patients to be transferred.
+It didn't help that the community hospital on the west side of town was damaged, forcing patients to be transferred.
+The tornado also mangled a cotton warehouse and ripped the steeple off a Baptist church.

 Sheddrick Bell, his partner and two daughters crouched in a closet of their Rolling Fork home for 15 minutes as the tornado barreled through.
-His daughters wouldn’t stop crying.
-He could hear his partner praying out loud beside him.
+Windows broke as his daughters cried and his partner prayed.

 “I was just thinking, ‘If I can still open my eyes and move around, I’m good,’” he said.